aithoughts/chat-aipm/contributing/Basic/Contributing-Guidelines.md

 ### stylelint

 We utilize stylelint to standardize the style of our CSS code.
-In the configuration file for stylelint, we have made some custom rule adjustments based on `@lobehub/lint` configuration.
+In the configuration file for stylelint, we have made some custom rule adjustments based on `@aipmorg/lint` configuration.

 Ensure that your style code passes stylelint checks before committing.

 ## Contribution Process

-LobeChat follows the gitmoji and semantic release as our code submission and release process.
+AiPMChat follows the gitmoji and semantic release as our code submission and release process.

 ### Gitmoji